SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Command resolution depends on both directory order and extension priority
 - %PATH% influences execution only after earlier checks
 - %PATHEXT% determines which file type runs first within a directory
-- %Fully qualified paths are more predictable and secure
+- Fully qualified paths are more predictable and secure